 Animals > Chordates

-Chordates are divided into the following basic groups:
+Chordates are divided into the following taxonomic groups:

 - Lancelets (Cephalochordata) - There are about 32 species of lancelets alive today.
 Members of this group have a notochord that persists throughout their entire life cycle.
 Lancelets are marine animals that have long narrow bodies.
 The earliest known fossil lancelet,Yunnanozoon, lived about 530 million years ago during the Cambrian Period.
 Fossil lancelets were also found in the famous fossil beds of the Burgess Shale in British Columbia.